Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

 In the case of the electric Hartree equation, the calculation gives

-In the present magnetic case, the non linearity of $\bAR[|u|^2]$ in \eqref{def:Eaf} is squared.
-This provides new terms that can be interpreted as a time curvature, see \eqref{eq:pilotuB}.
-If we proceed to the calculation, we derive the following equation. \begin{definition}[Chern--Simons--Schr\"odinger equation] We denote by $\text{CSS}(R,u_0)$ the differential problem whose the unknown is $u:(\R_+\times \R^2)\mapsto \mathbb{C}$ satisfying
+In the present magnetic case, the nonlinearity of $\bAR[|u|^2]$ in \eqref{def:Eaf} is squared.
+Carrying out the calculation, we derive the following equation. \begin{definition}[\textbf{Chern--Simons--Schr\"odinger equation}] We denote by $\text{CSS}(R,u_0)$ the differential problem whose unknown is a function $u:(\R_+\times \R^2)\mapsto \mathbb{C}$ satisfying

-with initial condition $u(0,x)=u_0(x)\in H^2(\R^{2})$.
-We define $\text{CSS}(u_0):=\text{CSS}(R=0,u_0)$\footnote{Note that the above equation can also be written as in \eqref{eq:pilotuB}.
-This other formulation makes the behavior of the equation under gauge changes clearer.} . \end{definition}